 WHAT TO DO WITH CONCH PEAS

 This cream pea is similar to varieties such as "lady peas", a white pea with a pale eye.
 Cooked, conch peas are noted for their creamy texture and delicate flavor, making them popular among Southern cooks.
 They are ideal for soups and stews, adding just the right amount of flavor without overpowering other ingredients.
-Try them with our Conch Pea and Butternut Squash Soup with Crispy Fried Sage Leaves.

 ABOUT THE FARMER